ArkinSolomon/xpkg-docs/docs/registry-api/routes/auth/verify.md

 ## `400` Response

-Sent if no reCAPTCHA validation was provided.
+Sent if no reCAPTCHA validation or verification token was provided.

 ## `401` Response